Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

 with

-where we denote as $\Delta^{\left( n\right) }\beta^{ab}$ to the contribution of degree $n$ in the components of the scalar multiplet.
-Each contribution is explicitly given by

-with $\xi^{2}=\xi^{e}\xi_{e}$ As before, the infinitesimal gauge transformation law of the components of $\mu$ is already known and given by eqs. (\ref{DD1})-(\ref{DD6}).
+with $\xi^{2}=\xi^{a}\xi_{a}$.
+As before, the infinitesimal gauge transformations of the components of $\mu$ are already known and given by eqs. (\ref{DD1})-(\ref{DD6}).
 However, in order to complete the non-linear realization of Maxwell-FDA, we must specify the transformation law of the multiplet, which in turns, fix the transformation law of $\mu^{\xi}$.
-Such gauge variations are obtained from eqs. (\ref{fdalinear}) and (\ref{hh}) and can be found in appendix \ref{app2}.
+These variations are obtained from eqs. (\ref{fdalinear}) and (\ref{hh}) and can be found in appendix \ref{app2}.

-By considering the Maxwell-FDA coordinates and the original gauge field $\mu$, it is possible to write down invariant action principles in arbitrary dimension.
-With this purpose, we first introduce the curvature associated to the non-linear gauge field $\mu^{\xi}$
+By considering the Maxwell-FDA multiplet and the original gauge field $\mu$, it is possible to write down invariant action principles in arbitrary dimension.
+For this purpose, we first introduce the curvature associated to the non-linear gauge field $\mu^{\xi}$

 In the chosen basis, we denote its standard and extended components as $R^{\xi}=\left( \mathcal{R}^{A},\mathcal{H}^{A}\right) $, with